Hydroelectric, Wind and Solar Resources

 In addition to its owned generation assets, AECC utilizes purchased power agreements for several additional energy resources.
 AECC purchases approximately 194 megawatts of hydroelectric energy from the Southwestern Power Administration and four megawatts of biomass energy from the EcoVista landfill.
 AECC has also entered into 20-year purchased power agreements for about 373 megawatts of wind energy and has contracted to receive up to 14 megawatts of solar energy.

-Altogether, the total amount of these resources exceeds 752 megawatts, which will represent more than 18 percent of the cooperative’s generation and energy portfolio by 2017.
+Altogether, the total amount of these resources exceeds 752 megawatts, which represents more than 18 percent of the cooperative’s generation and energy portfolio.

 Throughout its history, AECC’s leaders have made tough choices and taken bold positions to ensure that the cooperative could meet its members’ power needs.
 Today, those leadership principles are more important than ever.
 The cooperative will continue to make decisions and take a stand to support efforts for energy policies that are fair and in the best interest of electric cooperative members.

 Looking to the future, AECC will continue to search for innovative methods to provide members with environmentally sound power resources by maximizing the value of existing generation resources, investing in new technologies and developing renewable energy sources.

 AECC currently sells or plans to sell the Renewable Energy Credits associated with the electricity produced by the following: Carl S. Whillock Hydroelectric Generating Station, Electric Cooperatives of Arkansas Hydropower Generating Station and from facilities associated with power purchase agreements with Origin Wind Energy, Drift Sand Wind Project, Flat Ridge 2 Wind Energy and SR Camden.
 AECC does not claim that the electricity sold from these generation resources to its member cooperatives and others is “green,” “renewable,” “clean” or has any other environmental attribute.